 A financial guarantee is a contract that requires the issuer to make specified payments to reimburse the holder for a loss it incurs because a specified debtor fails to make payments when due in accordance with the original or modified terms of a debt instrument.
 The group has asserted that it regards issued financial guarantee contracts as insurance contracts.
-The group does not recognise liabilities for financial guarantees at inception, but performs a liability adequacy test at each reporting date by comparing the carrying amount of the net liability regarding the financial guarantee with its present legal or constructive obligation amount.
-If the carrying amount of the net liability is less than its present legal or constructive obligation amount, the entire difference is recognised in the consolidated income statement immediately.
+The group assesses at the end of each reporting period the liabilities under its insurance contracts using current estimates of future cash flows.
+Changes in carrying amount of these insurance liabilities are recognised in the consolidated income statement.